kawing-ho/kawing-ho.github.io/_posts/2018-03-03-bsides-canberra-2018.md

 ![busside](/assets/images/bsides18-flash.jpg)

 <br/>
-There was lock-picking, tamper evidence workshops as well as a CTF but I didn't take part as I was busy with the drone hacking stuff.
+There were also locksport events, tamper evidence workshops as well as a CTF but I didn't take part as I was busy with the drone hacking stuff.
  <br/>

 Walking around Canbera was quite fun as well, they actually have city-wide free wi-fi which is pretty neat but as my local friends warned me, it is not as lively as other cities hahaha